Bachelor of Arts

+A Bachelor of Arts degree course is generally completed in three (Note: Degree attainment typically takes three years in Albania, Algeria, Australia, Austria, Bosnia and Herzegovina, Croatia, Cyprus, Denmark, Estonia, France, Germany, Iceland, India, Israel, Italy, Luxembourg, Malta, Mauritius, Montenegro, Morocco, New Zealand, Norway, Poland, Portugal, the Canadian province of Quebec, South Africa (certain degrees), Switzerland, Tunisia and the United Kingdom (except Scotland).
+In Bangladesh, China, Indonesia, Nigeria, Pakistan, and Russia, three-year BA (associates) courses are also available.)
+(Note: A three-year bachelor's degree usually does not qualify the holder for admission to graduate programs in other countries where four-year bachelor's degrees are the standard prerequisite.), four (Note: Degree attainment typically takes four years in Afghanistan, Angola, Armenia, Azerbaijan, Bangladesh, Belarus, Belgium, Bhutan, Botswana, Brunei, Bulgaria, Burundi, Canada (except Quebec), China, Cuba, the Czech Republic, the Democratic Republic of the Congo, Djibouti, Egypt, El Salvador, Eritrea, Ethiopia, Finland, Gabon, Georgia, Ghana, Greece, Guatemala, Hong Kong, Hungary, Iceland, Indonesia, Iran, Iraq, Ireland, Jamaica, Japan, Kazakhstan, Kenya, Kuwait, Kyrgyzstan, Latvia, Lebanon, Liberia, Libya, Lithuania, Madagascar, Malaysia, Maldives, Mexico, Moldova, Mongolia, Mozambique, Myanmar, Namibia, Nepal, the Netherlands, Nigeria, North Korea, Oman, Pakistan, Panama, Papua New Guinea, the Philippines, Qatar, the Republic of the Congo, Romania, Russia, Rwanda, Saudi Arabia, Scotland, Senegal, Serbia, Singapore, Slovakia, Slovenia, South Africa, South Korea, Spain, Sri Lanka, Sweden, Syria, Taiwan, Tajikistan, Thailand, Turkey, Turkmenistan, Ukraine, the United Arab Emirates, the United States, Uzbekistan, Vietnam, Yemen, Zambia and Zimbabwe.), or five years or more, (Note: Degree attainment typically takes five or more years in Argentina, Bolivia, Brazil, Chile, Ecuador, Paraguay, Peru, Uruguay and Venezuela.) depending on the country and institution.

 Definition

 The Bachelor of Arts (BA) degree is an undergraduate postsecondary degree that puts a focus on liberal arts and studies.
-In comparison, a Bachelor of Science (BS) has a greater focus on science, math, and engineering.
+In comparison, a Bachelor of Science (BS or BSc) has a greater focus on science, math, and engineering.
 The Bachelor of Arts degree is a type of baccalaureate degree.
 A Bachelor of Arts degree is usually completed in four years: that is, it requires four years of full-time coursework during term time.
 However, just as with other degrees, some may require a longer time period.
 This is due to factors such as the student's ability, motivation, and access to financial assistance to earn the degree.
 Just like other baccalaureate degrees, a Bachelor of Arts is historically offered only at public and private universities and colleges.
 A Bachelor of Arts, just like other bachelor's degrees, is an admission requirement for graduate and professional school.
 Beginning in the 1990s, junior colleges started to confer their own baccalaureate degrees.
-In addition to the standard BA degrees, there are career-specific Bachelor of Arts degrees, including Bachelor of Arts in Functional English, Bachelor of Arts in Administration, Bachelor of Arts in Interdisciplinary Studies, and Regents Bachelor of Arts.
+In addition to the standard BA degrees, there are career-specific Bachelors of Arts degree, including Bachelor of Arts in Functional English, Bachelor of Arts in Administration, Bachelor of Arts in Interdisciplinary Studies, and Regents Bachelor of Arts.